Models of Organic Compounds

 - Build models of ethane, C2H6, and propane, C3H8, and write out their structural formulas.

-- Do the C—C single bonds in ethane and propane rotate freely?
+- Observe the models: Do the C—C single bonds in ethane and propane rotate freely?
 Explain.

 - There are two possible structures for butane, C4H10.
 Build models of both structures and draw their structural formulas.

-- The two possible structural formulas for butane are called isomers.
-Write a general definition of isomers that describes the relationship between the two structures.
+- The two possible structural formulas for butane represent isomers.
+Write a definition of isomers that describes the relationship between these two molecules.

-Isomers have the same molecular formula but different structural formulas.
+Isomers are molecules or compounds that have the same molecular formula but different structural formulas.

 - Without building models, draw out the possible structural formulas for three isomers of pentane, C5H12.

-- Alkanes are hydrocarbons—compounds containing only carbon and hydrogen—in which all of the C—C bonds are single bonds.
+- Alkanes are hydrocarbons—compounds containing only carbon and hydrogen atoms—in which all of the C—C bonds are single bonds.
 What is the general formula for an alkane, where n is the number of carbon atoms?

-- Describe the molecular geometry around the C═C double bond in an alkene.
+- Describe the shape or molecular geometry around the C=C double bond in an alkene.
 What is the H—C—H bond angle in ethene?

-The molecular geometry about the C═C bond is planar—the two carbon atoms and atoms attached to them lie in a plane.
-The H—C—H bond angle is 120°.
+The molecular geometry around the C=C double bond is planar—the two carbon atoms and the atoms attached to them all lie in a single plane.
+The H–C–H bond angle is 120°.

-- Unlike C—C single bonds, C═C double bonds do not rotate.
-Draw diagrams showing the overlap of the orbitals responsible for the sigma and pi bonds, respectively, in a C═C double bond.
-Use the orbital diagram to explain why the C C double bond does not freely rotate.
+- Unlike C—C single bonds, C=C double bonds do not rotate.
+Draw a diagram showing the overlap of the orbitals responsible for the sigma and pi bonds, respectively, in a C=C double bond.
+Use the orbital diagram to explain why the C=C double bond does not freely rotate.

-“Turning” the C═C bond would destroy the overlap of the p orbitals in the pi bond.
+“Turning” the C=C double bond would destroy the overlap of the p-orbitals in the pi bond.
+Extra energy (beyond room temperature) must be “added” for the atoms to rotate along the double bond axis.

-- Butene (C4H8) has one C═C double bond in its structure.
-Draw structures for three possible structural isomers of butene.
+- Butene (C4H8) has one C=C double bond in the structure.
+Draw three possible structural formulas for alkenes having the formula C4H8.
+These three molecules represent isomers (see step 5 in Part A).

-- The structural formula for 2-butene can be abbreviated CH3—CH═CH—CH3.
-Because of the lack of free rotation about the C═C double bond (see Question 9), there are two possible structures for this compound.
-Build models and draw structural formulas for two three-dimensional structures of 2-butene.
+- The structural formula for 2-butene can be abbreviated CH3—CH=CH—CH3.
+Because of the lack of free rotation about the C=C double bond (see step 3), there are two possible structures for this compound.
+Build models and draw structural formulas for two possible arrangements of the CH3— groups relative to each other in 2-butene.

-- The two forms of 2-butene shown in Question 11 are called geometric isomers.
+- The two structures for 2-butene shown in step 5 are called geometric isomers.
 What is the same and what is different about geometric isomers?

-Geometric isomers have the same molecular formula and the same structural formula, but different arrangements of atoms in space.
+Geometric isomers have the same molecular formula and the same structural formula, but different arrangements of atoms in space around a C=C double bond.

 - What is the general formula of an alkene, where n is the number of carbon atoms?
+Hint: See the formulas of ethene, propene and butene.
 Why do you think alkenes are called unsaturated and alkanes are called saturated hydrocarbons?

-Alkenes are “unsaturated” because they contain fewer than the maximum number of hydrogen atoms possible for the number of carbon atoms.
-Alkanes are “saturated” because they cannot “add” any more hydrogen atoms.
+Alkenes are called “unsaturated” because they contain fewer than the maximum number of hydrogen atoms possible for the number of carbon atoms in the molecule.
+Alkanes are “saturated” because they cannot add any more hydrogen atoms to their structures.

 - Benzene, C6H6, is the parent compound of a class of compounds called aromatic compounds that are very common in nature.
-The carbon skeleton for benzene is shown below.
+The carbon “skeleton” for benzene is shown.
 Add hydrogen atoms and double bonds, as necessary, to complete the structure of benzene.

-- Build a model of benzene and describe its molecular geometry (e.g., planar, tetrahedral).
+- Build a model of benzene and describe its shape or molecular geometry (e.g., planar, tetrahedral).
+Are all of the bond angles in benzene identical?

-- The structural formula of benzene in Question 14 shows alternating single (C—C) and double (C═C) bonds.
-It has been found, however, that all of the carbon–carbon bonds in benzene are identical.
+- The structural formula of benzene shown in step 1 has alternating single (C—C) and double (C=C) bonds.
+It has been found, however, all of the carbon–carbon bonds in benzene are identical.
 This fact may be explained in terms of resonance.
 Define resonance and draw two resonance forms for benzene.

 Resonance occurs in a molecule when it is possible to write two or more valid Lewis structures for the molecule.
 The actual structure of benzene is the average of the two possible Lewis structures.

-- Alcohols are organic compounds containing an –OH group attached to a carbon atom.
-Draw the structural formula of ethanol, C2H5OH.
+- Alcohols are organic compounds containing an —OH group attached to a carbon atom.
+Draw the structural formula of ethyl alcohol, C2H5OH.

-- Low-molecular weight alcohols such as ethanol are polar compounds and are miscible with water.
+- Ethyl alcohol is a polar compound that is miscible with water.
 As the number of carbon atoms in an alcohol increases, the solubility of the alcohol in water decreases.
-Thus, octanol, C8H17OH, is practically insoluble in water.
-Explain.
+Thus, octyl alcohol, C8H17OH, is practically insoluble in water.
+What characteristics of the C8H17— group make octyl alcohol insoluble in water?

-In octanol, the polar –OH group “competes” with the nonpolar chain of eight carbon atoms.
-It is insoluble in water because the long nonpolar chain predominates.
+In octyl alcohol, the polar —OH group “competes” with the nonpolar chain of eight carbon atoms.
+Octyl alcohol is thus insoluble in water because the long hydrocarbon chain predominates.

-The enantiomers cannot be superimposed on one another by rotating or turning the molecules.
-Our hands are an example of nonsuperimposable mirror images.
+Enantiomers cannot be placed on top of one another and made to “match” their mirror image by any combination of rotating or turning the molecules (see Question 5).
+Our hands are examples of non-superimposable mirror images.

-, that undergoes characteristic chemical reactions and gives organic compounds similar physical properties.
 Table 1 shows the structures of common organic functional groups.
-The symbol R is used to represent rings or chains of carbon and hydrogen atoms.
+The symbol R is used to represent various rings or chains of carbon atoms attached to the functional group.
 Table 1.
-Organic Functional Groups
+Structures of Organic Compounds and Functional Groups

-Circle and label the functional groups in the following natural and consumer organic products.
-The first one has been done for you as an example.
+Circle and label the organic functional groups in the following natural and consumer products.